Trump's undermining of Obamacare violates the Constitution, new lawsuit charges

 The plaintiffs deny politics play a role in the timing of the suit, which they say they have been building for the past year.

 Insurance companies are hiking rates in the individual market, citing decisions being made in Washington.
-And premiums are set to surge in 2019.
-Proposed hikes have been announced for 27 states, with 25 containing increases over and above the previous year.
+And premiums are set to surge in 2019, with a majority of states proposing increases over and above the previous year.

 After several elections in which Republicans used Obamacare to attack Democrats, the party says it’s regained the advantage on the health care issue.
 In the past few years, the Republican-led Congress has voted dozens of times to try and repeal the law, failing each time.
 “People got to see they (the GOP) have no better alternative,” said Slavitt.